-Trapped in a sprawling egyptian tomb, oxygen constantly running out, stalked by monsters and creepy crawlers after my blood constantly… Wait, is such a game appropriate for a child?
+Trapped in a sprawling Egyptian tomb, oxygen constantly running out, stalked by monsters and creepy crawlers after my blood constantly… Wait, is such a game appropriate for a child?

-Well, it sure was for four year old me!
+Well, it sure was for four-year-old me!
 I loved that feeling of being endlessly stuck in a dusty suffocating sphinx full of sarcophagi and snakes, desperately searching for a way out, magical shields constantly running out.
 While I had never played any other game in the Pendragon series before, Entombed was the perfect introduction and the first one I wanted to write about.

-Even though the levels were bigger, Entombed’s design was slightly simplified from the original: gone is the rather complex spell system, instead the protagonist Pendragon attacks enemies with a whip, Belmont style.
+Entombed is the second action-adventure title in the Pendragon series, following the Lovecraft-inspired The Staff of Karnath.
+Even though the levels were bigger, Entombed’s design was slightly simplified from the original: gone is the rather complex spell system, instead now the protagonist Pendragon attacks enemies with a whip, Belmont style.
 The layout of the sphinx is divided between corridors and rooms: the first are basically action sequences where the player has to defend Pendragon by slashing or jumping around.
 There are four basic types of enemies to be found in the corridors (mummy, scorpion/basilisk, fat fly and thin fly) along with some birds that will sometimes provide health (or rather, shield) pickups.

 It is possible to find scrolls containing precious hints, but most of the time, the player is left in the dark as to what the item required to progress is.
 Naturally, keeping a map (a physical one) is definitely recommended.
+The player controls Pendragon by moving him around in the 3D environments, with “space” on the keyboard used to change the selected action and the fire button to execute said action.
 The interface is overly simplified but well designed: a single line displaying the time spent in the room, oxygen left, level of magical shield and the currently selected action.
-Speaking of being left in the dark, except for the whip, the only other item avaiable is the torch, obviously useful to light rooms.Pendragon is controlled by moving him around in the 3D environments, with “space” on the keyboard used to change the selected action and the fire button to execute said action.
+Speaking of being left in the dark, except for the whip, the only other item available is the torch, obviously useful to light rooms.

 Graphically, Entombed drips with atmosphere; the changing colors of the rooms were a smart design idea to avoid the player getting lost too easily.
-I especially like the level of detail corridors and rooms have, while it might be not very “historically accurate”, it does its job in bringing the thick, disquieting atmosphere of an Egyptian tomb.
-Unfortunately the sound department is not really of note, with the game being mostly silent except for a few sound effects.
-This of course adds to the atmosphere, but being a fairly long adventure, it could have used at least some low level white noise in the background.
+I especially like the level of detail corridors and rooms have: while it might be not very “historically accurate”, it does its job in bringing the thick, disquieting atmosphere of an Egyptian tomb.
+Unfortunately, the sound department is not really of note, with the game being mostly silent except for a few sound effects.
+This of course adds to the atmosphere, but being a fairly long adventure, it could have used at least some low-level white noise in the background.

-Despite the sequel being, perhaps, the better game, Entomed remains the most immediate of the Pendragon quadrilogy.
-Few games from the C64 era can boast to have aged this gracefully, with great atmosphere, rather complex but ultimately entertaining puzzles and decent action sequences.
+Despite the sequel being, perhaps, the better game, Entombed remains the most immediate of the Pendragon quadrilogy.
+Few games from the C64 era can boast to have aged this gracefully, with a great atmosphere, rather complex but ultimately entertaining puzzles and decent action sequences.
 If one is looking to get trapped in a sphinx and slowly die of oxygen starvation, well, look no further for a mighty efficient simulation of that experience.